CRITICS & AUDIENCES ARE CHEERING FOR JOE

 Brian Rickel is so very happy to be back on stage with Lamb’s Player’s Theatre.
 Previous LPT shows: Malvolio in 12th Night, Joe vs. the Volcano and Around the World in 80 Days.
 San Diego credits include Macbeth (Intrepid Shakespeare), All My Sons (Intrepid Shakespeare) and his solo show, Judevine: A Solo.
 Brian recently directed Bill Irwin & Mark O'Donnell's Scapin for Grossmont College.
 Favorite regional roles include Martin Dysart in Equus, Stanley Kowalski in A Streetcar Named Desire, Cleante in Tartuffe and William Barfee in The 25th Annual Putnam County Spelling Bee.
 Brian is on faculty in Grossmont College’s Theatre Arts Department and holds an MFA from CSU Fullerton.
 Originally from Sacramento, Brian now makes his home in San Diego. www.brianrickel.com.

-John Rosen is happy to be back performing at Lamb’s Players with so many good friends.
-Lamb’s: Pete ‘n Keely, Joe Vs. The Volcano, Guys & Dolls, The Music Man, Harvey, The Fantasticks, Room Service, The Winslow Boy, American Rhythm and Charley’s Aunt.
-REGIONAL: A Catered Affair and The Constant Wife for The Old Globe; LOCAL: Ella and A Funny Thing Happened on the Way to the Forum for San Diego Rep; Musical Comedy Murders of 1940 and To Forgive, Divine for North Coast Rep; Bunbury, The Long Christmas Ride Home, and Looking for Normal for Diversionary; and other shows in the distant past for Sledgehammer, Bowery, and Gaslamp Quarter Theatres.
+John Rosen (Mr. Kirby) is happy to be back performing at Lamb’s Players with so many good friends.
+Lamb’s: Fiddler on the Roof, Around the World in 80 Days, Joe vs the Volcano, Guys & Dolls, The Music Man, Harvey, The Fantasticks, Room Service, The Winslow Boy, American Rhythm and Charley’s Aunt.
+REGIONAL: A Catered Affair and The Constant Wife for The Old Globe.
+LOCAL: Old Jews Telling Jokes, Ella, and A Funny Thing Happened on the Way to the Forum for San Diego Rep; Musical Comedy Murders of 1940 and To Forgive Divine for North Coast Rep; Bunbury, The Long Christmas Ride Home, and Looking for Normal for Diversionary; and other shows in the too distant past for Sledgehammer, Bowery, and Gaslamp Quarter Theatres.

 is thrilled to be back for another wonderful Lamb's production!
 Taylor has been working locally as a keyboardist, musical director, arranger, and orchestrator for the past three years, and made his professional debut as a musical director for Lamb’s last summer as Asst.
 Musical Director for The Music Man.
 Just before joining the team for Guys & Dolls, Taylor spent the past four months, downtown rocking out behind the keys at Lamb’s smash hit Mixtape as the Keyboardist/Conductor.
 He would like to thank Kerry, Colleen and Jon for the opportunity to get to work with them on this fantastic production, his family for their constant support and God for His many blessings.

-recently played drums for mixtape, Godspell and Boomers at the Horton Grand Theatre.
-His past LPT performance credits also include Quilters, Guys and Dolls, The Fantasticks, American Rhythm, Hello Dolly!, 1776, Godspell, My Fair Lady and South Pacific.
+recently played drums for Mixtape, Godspell and Boomers at the Horton Grand Theatre.
+His past LPT performance credits also include Quilters, Festival of Christmas, Guys and Dolls, The Fantasticks, American Rhythm, Hello Dolly!, 1776, Into the Woods, Godspell, My Fair Lady and South Pacific.
 In addition, David performs regularly with the North Coast Repertory Theatre, San Diego Repertory Theatre and Cygnet Theatre and has been heard in past performances with the Theatre in Old Town, Moonlight Stage Productions, J*Company, and CCT.
-David holds a Bachelor’s degree in percussion performance from San Diego State University and is currently a faculty member with the New Youth Orchestra as the organization’s resident percussion instructor.
+David holds a Bachelor’s degree in percussion performance from San Diego State University and is currently a faculty member with the New Youth Orchestra as the head of percussion studies.
 David is extremely proud to be an Associate Artist with LPT.

 Jeanne Barnes Reith